 One of the most common questions we are asked is what kind of oil to use when cooking.
 And our answer is…it depends.

-If you’ve been reading our blog or taken any of our programs, you know that our favorite healthy oils include olive oil, coconut oil and avocado oil.
+If you’ve been reading our blog or taken any of our programs, you know that our favorite healthy oils include olive oil and avocado oil.
+We also use small amounts of ghee, grass-fed butter, and coconut oil.
 However, one thing we haven’t discussed much is the smoke point of these and other oils.

 So how do our favorite oils stack up when it comes to smoke points?
 Check out the list below along with links to articles with additional information about these oils: